khaors/geocompr/main.md

 Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the speciality of geographic data in a modeling context and spatial CV.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.]

 CV determines a model's ability to predict new data or differently put its ability to generalize.
-To achieve this, CV splits a dataset into a test and a training dataset.
+To achieve this, CV splits a dataset (repeatedly) into test and training data.
 It uses the training data to fit the model, and checks if the trained model is able to predict the correct results for the test data.
 Basically, cross-validation helps to detect over-fitting since a model that fits too closely the training data and its specific peculiarities (noise, random fluctuations) will have a bad prediction performance on the test data.
 However, the basic requirement for this is, that the test data is independent of the training data.